-PHOENIX – The first National Guard troops sent to assist immigration agents prepared Sunday to work on projects near a fortified stretch of desert along the U.S.-Mexico border.
+PHOENIX – The first National Guard troops sent to assist immigration agents Monday are to work on projects near a fortified stretch of desert along the U.S.-Mexico border.

 "They are putting everything together so they can hit the ground running," said Maj.
 Hank McIntire, a spokesman for the Utah National Guard.

 The troops are part of President Bush's plan to send up to 6,000 National Guard members to the four border states to perform support duties that will allow immigration agents to focus on border security.
 The Guard members won't perform significant law enforcement duties.